 Note that, if $f:Y\to X$ is an essential equivalence of complexes, then the realisation $\real{f}$ is a homotopy equivalence.

-The next following lemma, which is a restatement of \cite[Lemma 2.8]{wilton_essential_2018} in the terminology of this paper, explains the relationship between Definition \ref{def: Visibly reducible and visibly irreducible}(v) and (un)folding.
+The next lemma, which is a restatement of \cite[Lemma 2.8]{wilton_essential_2018} in the terminology of this paper, explains the relationship between Definition \ref{def: Visibly reducible and visibly irreducible}(v) and (un)folding.

-\begin{lemma} If a finite complex $X$ is unfold-able then there is a finite complex $X'$ and an essential fold $f:X'\to X$ \end{lemma}
+\begin{lemma} If a finite complex $X$ is unfold-able then there is a finite complex $X'$ and an essential fold $f:X'\to X$. \end{lemma}

-Unfolding preserves the faces $S_X$ while increasing the number of vertices and edges of the 1-skeleton $G_X$, so it is not hard to see that Lemma \ref{lem: Unfolding one step} can only be applied finitely many times before producing a complex which is either visibly reducible or visibly irreducible.
+Unfolding preserves the {number of edges of the faces} while increasing the number of vertices and edges of the 1-skeleton, so it is not hard to see that Lemma \ref{lem: Unfolding one step} can only be applied finitely many times before producing a complex which is either visibly reducible or visibly irreducible.
 The next lemma is a restatement of \cite[Lemma 2.11]{wilton_essential_2018} in the terminology of this paper.

 \begin{lemma} For any finite complex $X$, there is a finite complex $X'$ and an essential equivalence $f:X'\to X$ such that $X'$ is either visibly reducible or visibly irreducible. \end{lemma}